 Yes, of course the old bookish punk era records sound great again – I suppose what goes around comes around.
 I still haven’t gotten round to Roads to Freedom yet, though, sorry – it looked like a bit of a commitment when all was said and done, and, well, those girls weren’t going to chat themselves up…

 William S. Burroughs photographs used with the kind permission of Jill McArdle

 The kids are gradually relieving me of my LPs.
-“You’ve got the first Modern Lovers album on vinyl?
-Can I have a look?”
+“Mmm, nice Trout Mask Replica, dad, can I have a look?”
 They know their florid curiosity will get me to hand it over, and I will picture them cherishing the gift of music, even though it will become an ornament in a student gaff in Cardiff.
 Bless ‘em…

 But they can bugger off if they think they’re going anywhere near the singles!
-A lot of us were lucky enough to grow up in a time when, for a humble outlay, a band would present us with a porthole through which we could see their entire world of possibility.
-Whether it bounced into the charts at Number One or crept out timidly on a twilit independent, a seven-inch single would show a band in their pomp, their entire raison d’être channelled into that small handful of plastic.
+A lot of us were lucky enough to grow up in a time when, for a modest outlay, a band would present us with a porthole through which we could see their entire world of possibility.
+Whether it bounced into the charts at Number One or crept out timidly on a twilit independent, a seven-inch single would show a band in their pomp, channelling their entire raison d’être into that small handful of plastic.
 If they could be bothered, obviously.
-Their LP would give you everything in the shop, whether you needed it or not, but the right single was an exotic little promise in the window, a whispered intimacy between awkward teenagers, an unforgettable first kiss.
+An LP would tell you everything before the second date, but the right single was an exotic little promise, a whispered intimacy between awkward teenagers, an unforgettable first kiss.
 A single was Love!

 The very embodiment of enigmatic allure.